Jack McDevitt: Themes

-With The Engines of God (1994), McDevitt introduced the idea of a universe that was once teeming with intelligent life, but contains only their abandoned artifacts by the time humans arrive on the scene.
+McDevitt has several story series, including one with the protagonist Alex Benedict.
+Another is his Academy series, including the novel The Engines of God (1994), which introduces the idea of a universe that was once teeming with intelligent life, but contains only their abandoned artifacts by the time humans arrive.
 The main character of The Engines of God, pilot Priscilla Hutchins, has since appeared in seven more books, Deepsix (2001), Chindi (2002), Omega (2003), Odyssey (2006), Cauldron (2007), StarHawk (2013), and The Long Sunset (2018).
-The mystery surrounding the destructive "Omega Clouds" (which are introduced in The Engines of God) is left unexplored until Omega.
+The mystery concerning the destructive "Omega Clouds" (introduced in The Engines of God) is unresolved until Omega.

 McDevitt's novels frequently raise questions which he does not attempt to answer.
 He prefers to leave ambiguities to puzzle and intrigue his readers: "Some things are best left to the reader's very able imagination."
 The SF Site's Steven H Silver has written about this:

 McDevitt has a (probably unintentional) tendency to give the impression that his novels will go in one direction and then take them in a different direction.
 Or possibly his background is so well thought out, that throw away lines, or subplots, or minor characters, have enough information behind them to make the reader want to see their story as much as the main plot of the book.
 While slightly annoying, this is, I've decided, a strength of McDevitt's writing since it shows the depth of his created worlds.